plzm/azure-unifi-network/README.md

 ### GitHub Secrets

-The following GitHub Secrets are configured in Repository Settings > Security > Secrets and variables > Actions.
+The following GitHub Secrets are required.
+You should configure them in Repository Settings > Security > Secrets and variables > Actions.

-- AZURE_CREDENTIALS: the JSON output of `az ad sp create-for-rbac --name "GitHub Actions" --role Owner --scopes /subscriptions/<subscription id> --sdk-auth`.
+- `AZURE_CREDENTIALS`: the JSON output of `az ad sp create-for-rbac --name "[YOUR SERVICE PRINCIPAL NAME]" --role Owner --scopes /subscriptions/[YOUR SUBSCRIPTION ID] --sdk-auth`.
 This is used to authenticate to Azure.
-Substitute your Azure subscription ID for `<subscription id>`.
+Substitute your service principal name for `[YOUR SERVICE PRINCIPAL NAME]` and your Azure subscription ID for `[YOUR SUBSCRIPTION ID]`.
-- AZURE_SP_AA_INFRA_PRINCIPAL_ID:
+- `AZURE_SP_AA_INFRA_PRINCIPAL_ID`: the principal ID of the service principal you created for `AZURE_CREDENTIALS`.
+This is used to grant the service principal access to the Key Vault so that it can read and write secrets in GitHub Actions workflow steps.
+- `AZURE_SUBSCRIPTION_ID`: your Azure subscription ID.
+This is used widely to scope Azure CLI commands to your subscription.
+- `AZURE_TENANT_ID`: your Azure tenant ID.
+This is used to deploy Key Vault and User Assigned Identities.